Do you know what to grab *FIRST* when the SHTF? Looking at recent events reveals a pattern of items that always disappear first…

 - Salt is a precious and portable commodity.
 Salt has long been a cornerstone of economies throughout history.
 Greek slave traders often bartered salt for slaves, giving rise to the expression that someone was “not worth his salt.”
 Roman legionnaires were paid with salt—salarium, the Latin origin of the word “salary.”
 It is a vital nutrient and is used to preserve meat.
 At less than $.40 a pound salt makes a great barter item to stock up on, especially if it goes back to its pre-modern prices.

-- Cast iron frying pans and dutch ovens are long lasting and are made to be used over an open fire.
+- Cast iron pots and dutch ovens are long lasting and are made to be used over an open fire.

 - Gardening Supplies such as seeds, books, and tools.